 Memory Foam Heat Retention

 One of the potential drawbacks of memory foam mattresses is their tendency to retain heat.
-Memory foam is known for its ability to contour to your body, but it also tends to trap body heat, leading to a warmer sleeping surface.
+Memory foam is known for its ability to contour your body but also tends to trap body heat, leading to a warmer sleeping surface.

 However, advancements in memory foam technology have led to the development of cooling gel-infused memory foam, which helps dissipate heat and regulate body temperature during sleep.
 Some memory foam mattresses also feature open-cell foam structures or ventilation channels that promote airflow and minimize heat retention.